dustinpfister/blog_posts/_posts/threejs-examples-land-sections.md

 ## 1 - What to know first before continuing

 This is a post on a threejs project example prototype that has to do with a basic game mechanic that I was exploring with an idea for a game.
+This is then not a getting started on three.js kind of post and I assume that you have at least some background with the basics of three.js and also of course know a thing or two about javaScript in general.
+So I will not be going over every little basic feature of three.js here, however I often like to start off my threejs posts with a section like this in which I write about a few things that you might want to read up more before continuing to read the rest f the post.

 ## 2 - The game object